 Not all beneficiaries qualify for automatic enrollment in Medicare.
 If you’re almost 65 and you’re not yet receiving your benefits, you should register for Medicare part A or Medicare Part B within the Initial Enrollment Period (IEP).
 The period begins three months prior to your 65th birthday and runs for seven months.
 Upon approval, you’ll get your Medicare ID card after 30 days.

-Options for Applying for a Medicare ID Card
+Options for Applying for Medicare

 Here are the three options you can use to apply for your Medicare Part A or Medicare Part B: